121 Dietitian

 We know multiple nutrients have been linked to improved mental health.
 I have spent the past 15 yrs of my 26 yr career, working with my patients to perfect their diets not only to be optimal for their physical wellbeing but mental health too.

-One group of well know and researched nutrients are the omega-3s.
+One group of well-known and researched nutrients are the omega-3s.
 These fatty acids can be found in fatty fish, walnuts, and flaxseeds but also consumed by the gallon by people in supplement form as our bodies can’t make them.
 (YouTube Video).
 Omega 3’s have good and bad press with research finding that high dose supplementation may cause atrial fibrillation and increase risk of bleeding.

 Consumed in their natural form is the best option as they have a known potential in reducing symptoms of depression and anxiety when consumed as part of a bigger nutrient selection.
 If needing a supplement using a plant based option is ideal (see below).